mingjia0511/quantmas/problems/year_4/problem.md

         - You still own the asset
         - Must continue paying taxes
         - Transaction is "pending"
+        - Can pay final taxes on day 20 (same day as sell initiation)

 Day 50: Transaction completes (20 + 30 = 50)
         - Cash received: 450,000 FSB
         - You no longer own asset_6
         - Price locked at day 20 value (450,000)
-        - Must have paid all taxes before day 50
+        - All taxes must be paid by day 50 (can be paid on day 20 or any day before day 50)
 ```

 ### Strategic Implications